seanwevans/WarpDB/README.md

 - Support for more SQL features (JOINs, GROUP BY, ORDER BY)
 - Better error handling and query validation
-- Support for more data sources and formats
+- Additional data source support (e.g. Avro)
 - Query optimization based on data statistics
 - Multi-GPU support for larger datasets
 - Return results as Arrow buffers for easy sharing